stratten/Redshift_Desktop/README.md

 - Full music player (MP3, WAV, FLAC support)
 - Library management with metadata editing
-- Album art and playlist management
+- Automatic album art and artist image retrieval from MusicBrainz/Cover Art Archive
+- Playlist management with queue control
 - Bi-directional sync to iPhone via USB or Wi-Fi
 - Scans and imports music FROM your iPhone's library TO desktop
 - Bi-directional playlist sync